uschpc/USC-BackendAI-Testing-Docs/mpi-and-multinode.md

 tl_shm_team.c ...
 Child failed to attach to shmseg, errno: Invalid argument
 ```

-In plain terms: HPC-X ships with an add-on called UCC that tries to speed up collective operations.
+HPC-X ships with an add-on called UCC that tries to speed up collective operations.
 One of UCC's tricks is a special shared-memory channel between ranks on the same node, and that particular trick is broken inside Topanga's containers when many ranks run per node.
-The flag tells UCC to skip that one trick; everything else works normally.
-This is a bug in the UCC library itself, not a system limit, so there is nothing to fix on your side or to request from the admins.
+The flag tells UCC to skip that one trick; everything else works normally. *This is a bug in the UCC library itself*, not a system limit, so there is nothing to fix on your side or to request from the admins.

 Any one of these three flags fixes it (all three were verified to give identical, correct results; the first and third were also timed back-to-back and show no performance difference):